Why you're getting downtime alerts (and why they matter)

 Why you get alerts when your site “seems fine”

 You check from your browser and it loads.
 So why are we saying it’s down?
-A few common reasons.
+There are a few common causes.

 Your host is blocking our IP address